Wootric’s text analytics platform analyzes survey responses using Natural Language Processing (NLP.) Learn More

 Natural Language Processing to the rescue

 Natural Language Processing (NLP) is a type of machine learning that enables computers to understand human language.
-Here are three familiar examples of NLP at work:
+You can read how Wootric applies NLP to customer feedback like NPS and CSAT survey responses in this article.
+And here are three familiar examples of NLP at work:

 - Machine translation like Google Translate.